matplotlib/matplotlib/doc/README.txt

 for the initial run (which builds the example gallery) to be done, then run "python make.py html" again.
 The top file of the results will be ./build/html/index.html

+To build a smaller version of the documentation (without high-resolution PNGs and PDF examples), type "python make.py --small html".